UX WRITING

 Across the site were different versions of how the business worked.

-The content and language differed depending on the what the page’s main content was.
+The content and language differed depending on what the page’s main content was.

 #3 Explanation

-Finally, we dove deeper into the company’s approach to solving the problem it aimed to fix.
+On a more detailed page, we dove deeper into the company’s approach to solving the problem it aimed to fix: that of safety for senior citizens.